SUU Seal (for official use only)

 8. Procurement procedures and policies shall be adhered to independent of any fundraising endeavors of the University.

-9. Advance payments for Goods and Services may not be made, except in certain circumstances determined appropriate by the University President, Vice President for Finance and Administration, or the Director of Purchasing.
+9. Advance payments for Goods and Services may not be made, except in certain circumstances that are approved by the Chief Procurement Officer, Chief Financial Officer, or University President.

 10. Per Utah Procurement Code Annotated, sections 63G-6a-101 et seq, it is illegal to divide, split, parcel, or otherwise manipulate a purchase into two (2) or more smaller purchases with the intent of circumventing Procurement code, policies, procedures, and purchasing card policies.
 Criminal Penalties for illegal Transactions, including felony and misdemeanor charges, and dismissal from employment will apply to individual(s) involved, as outlined in the Utah State Procurement Code (63G-6a-2304).